 Event Summary

-We will discuss how you can change attitudes around ASN and inclusion to effectively meet the needs of all learners, including the most vulnerable.
-Learn how to implement the GIRFEC principles in practice and embed inclusion at the heart of your curriculum offer.
+How can you change attitudes around ASN and inclusion?
+We will explore how you can effectively meet the needs of all learners, including the most vulnerable.
+Learn how to implement the GIRFEC principles in practice and embed inclusion at the heart of your curriculum and school culture.

-Don’t miss out on the opportunity to network, learn and be inspired by colleagues from across Scotland.
+Don’t miss this opportunity to network, learn and be inspired by colleagues from across Scotland.

 Key Points